Inside Kim Jong Un’s Courtship of Pope Francis

 But would the pope use the opportunity that a North Korea visit might offer, either in setting conditions for the trip or during such an event if it were to take place, to ask that the half a dozen South Korean Christian citizens who are in jail for proselytizing among the people while on missions to dispense food be released?
 That’s by no means certain considering that he neglected to mention the issue of human rights during his mission to South Korea in 2014.

-David Maxwell, a retired U.S. Army colonel and professor at Georgetown University who served in special forces in both Korea and Vietnam, is not optimistic.
+David Maxwell, a retired U.S. Army colonel and former professor at Georgetown University, now a senior fellow at the Foundation for Defense of Democracies, is not optimistic.

 “It’s possible that Kim will not be able to totally control the message,” says Maxwell.
 “The pope could be inspirational and give the people hope and those true believers will be strengthened and perhaps their influence among their fellow citizens will be enhanced and they will increasingly spread their beliefs among the people.”